 We are leveraging our genetic medicines platform designed to utilize a family of 15 human hematopoietic stem cell-derived adeno-associated virus vectors, or AAVHSCs, to precisely and efficiently deliver genetic medicines in vivo through a gene therapy or nuclease-free gene editing modality, as well as to deliver one-time gene therapy to produce antibodies throughout the body through the GTx-mAb platform.

-Our AAV technology is based on the pioneering research of Saswati Chatterjee, Ph.D., Professor of Virology at the Beckman Research Institute at the City of Hope in California.
-Dr. Chatterjee and her team led the first AAV vector-mediated gene transfer studies into human hematopoietic stem cells (HSCs) and subsequently identified and isolated a series of naturally-occurring AAVHSCs from human CD34+ cells.
-These vectors have many unique properties, including high efficiency and precise gene editing, plus the ability to deliver to the central nervous system (CNS), which can be bolstered by technology we licensed from the California Institute of Technology.
+The HMITM technology platform is based on the pioneering research of one of our founders, Saswati Chatterjee, Ph.D., Professor of Virology at the Beckman Research Institute at the City of Hope in California.
+Dr. Chatterjee and her team led the first AAV vector-mediated gene transfer studies into HSCs and subsequently identified and isolated a series of naturally-occurring AAVHSCs from human CD34+ cells.

 Our AAVHSC vectors have many unique properties that can enable the development of potentially one-time curative treatments: